stacks-network/stacks-core/docs/signer-flows.md

     classDef good fill:#17a45c22,stroke:#1d9d5f,stroke-width:1.5px;
 ```

-A `NewBlock` event is the node announcing a processed block: it is the only path
+A `NewBlock` event is the node announcing a processed block.
+Global acceptance
-that marks a block _globally accepted_ without counting signatures.
-Seeing the
+is never derived from counting signatures: it is marked either here, when the
+node announces the block, or in `check_latest_block_in_tenure` (section 7), when
+the node reports the block as the processed tip of its tenure.
+Seeing the chain
-chain adopt the block is the ground truth.
+adopt the block is the ground truth.

 `StatusCheck` and `NewBurnBlock` are the two events a signer handles before its
 own reward cycle has started; everything else is dropped until then.
 The parity